ZorgBtw/BungeeSK/README.md

 <h2 align="center">BungeeSK</h2>
-BungeeSk is a Skript addon that allows you to communicate with a bungeecord proxy easily !
+BungeeSK is a Skript addon that allows you to communicate with a bungeecord proxy easily !

 <br>